Repair & Care

-Regarding length, the most common sold item will be 48 inch.
-Unlike natural hardwood stair treads we’ve not encountered too many offering what is more of a natural dimension with most homes being built today.
+Regarding length, the most common item will be 48 inch.
+Unlike natural wood stair treads we have not encountered too many offering what is more of a natural dimension with most homes being built today.
 36 inches is considered standard.

 I know what you may be asking yourself.
 “If they’re four feet long and my stairs are three feet…” Unfortunately there can be a large waste factor when it comes to stair building, particularly treads.
 Some companies do sell six foot lengths that would seem to work perfect with standard stairs.
 What is often unknown are the actual dimensions and the cuts made to make them fit.

-For example, let’s say we have 12 steps to cover with bamboo.
-The existing stair measurements can range from under 36 inches wide to over.
+For example, let’s say we have 12 steps to cover.
+The existing stair measurements can range from under 36 inches wide to over 36.
 I’ve seen them vary by ¼ to ¾ inch.
 In this case buying one tread for two steps may not work.

-In most cases the next step is the darkening process that brings out the color of carbonized bamboo.
+In most cases the next step is the darkening process that brings out the carbonized color.
 Strips are often steamed under pressure (shown right).
 Natural colored bamboo keeps it's original appearance after being boiled to eliminate sugars and insects.

-The carbonization process reduces the overall hardness of the bamboo; one reason why we don't advocate the darker bamboos in high traffic areas.
+The carbonization process reduces the overall hardness; one reason why we don't advocate the darker products in high traffic areas.
 They will show more damage given the right amount of punishment or use.

 Following the purifying process inspection takes place to grade bamboo.
-There's always a market for good or marginal bamboos.
+There's always a market for good or marginal product.
 Grades A or B are sorted.
-B grades are often sold to discounters who inevitably use it for their two dollar bamboo lines.
+B grades are often sold to discounters who inevitably use it for their two dollar lines.

 Final Milling & Finishing

 Once blanks (strips glued into boards) are completed milling takes place.
-Bamboo flooring is constructed the same as ordinary hardwood flooring with a tongue and groove system.
-However, common thickness can be found at 5/8" for solid 3 ply and vertical bamboo.
+Flooring is constructed the same as ordinary hardwood flooring with a tongue and groove system.
+However, common thickness can be found at 5/8" for solid 3 ply and vertical.
 Unlike traditional solid hardwood flooring that comprises one full piece of wood, each common 3 5/8" bamboo board consists of 15 strips for horizontal construction and 19 for vertical.